Applying for Scholarships

 The program will provide scholarships for full tuition, required fees, and a special allocation of up to $900 per year for required books and equipment for four years of undergraduate study on a full-time basis, leading to a baccalaureate degree at any Indiana public or private college or university accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The recipients of these prestigious awards will be known as Lilly Endowment Community Scholars.

-The following are dates on which Lilly Endowment Community Scholarship interviews will be held in 2022.
+The following are dates on which Lilly Endowment Community Scholarship interviews will be held in fall 2022.
 Please note there will be NO ALTERNATE DATES made available.

 - Clay County interviews: TBD